Hariharan-25016362/Module1/README.md

-# Datatypes-Read and Print a String in Python
+# EX-05-Datatypes-Read and Print a String in Python

 ## 🎯 Aim
 To write a Python program to read a string from the user and then print it.